ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 !!! note "Precedence"

-    For the same variable, its server level environment value overrides its application level dotenv value.
+    For the same variable, its server level environment value overrides its application level `.env` value.
-    To switch a variable from `ddev config --web-environment-add` command to `.env.local` file, you have
+    To switch a variable from `ddev config --web-environment-add` command to `.env.local` file, you have to do either of the following:

-    - to remove it from under the `web_environment:` key in `.ddev/config.yaml` file then restart the project,
+    - remove it from under the `web_environment:` key in `.ddev/config.yaml` file then restart the project
-    - or rebuild the project from scratch.
+    - rebuild the project from scratch

 ### Webserver configuration